cassidylaidlaw/cmsc430-scheme-compiler/README.md

 ## Features

-Here is an overview of the basic types and primitive operations associated with those types that the compiler supports.
+Here is an overview of the basic types, primitive operations associated with those types, and runtime exceptions that the compiler supports.

 ### Basic types